 Having yourself or someone you love checked into rehab should be a firm decision on your part.
 This can mean steering away from your old life, so you can have a better and new life ahead.
 Likewise, checking into rehab means having to give up some things you may not live without, which can hinder you from recovering from your addiction.
 Nonetheless, most rehab centers for drug addiction and other substances would allow you the basic essentials inside, which we will discuss later on.
 Meanwhile, some rehab centers may organize outings for patients so they can buy the things they need, such as personal care items, snacks, and books to name a few.
-More often than not, most rehab treatment facilities have strict policies regarding things you can only bring and not bring once you check in.
+Most of the time, most rehab treatment facilities have strict policies regarding things you can only bring and not bring once you check-in.

 Rehabs Packing List